FAQ

 You should store your worm castings in a labeled plastic bucket in your shed, greenhouse, or even garage.
 Worm castings can be stored outdoors and hold up well to freezing.

 This fertilizer retains its “power” of shelf life within it, life must be maintained even if you store worm castings on a shelf.
 It only means that oxygen, humidity, and temperature remain constant from the start.
 With these things, “fresh” worm compost stays viable for up to three years or more!
-Do not store it under the direct sunlight.
+Do not store it under direct sunlight.

 There are lots of tea recipes online, but you may try this one: